xen-42/outer-wilds-third-person-camera/README.md

 ![Using the translator](https://user-images.githubusercontent.com/22628069/143732387-f3c82062-37d5-46d5-8b06-11500168d55a.png)
 ![Using autopilot](https://user-images.githubusercontent.com/22628069/143732389-5b8e5d94-0f57-4c93-b5af-cf5e7123e9c9.png)

+To make your own camera mods you should use [Common Camera Utility](https://github.com/xen-42/ow-common-camera-util/) just like this mod does.

 ### Credits

 Uses [free controller and keyboard prompts](https://thoseawesomeguys.com/prompts/) from Xelu, just like stock Outer Wilds.